 Embedding behavioral health into physical medicine—especially when it comes to expensive chronic conditions—can drive down costs by presenting a full picture of patients’ biopsychosocial conditions and needs.
 In fact, a Milliman study shows up to 17% reduction in annual total costs in chronic condition populations for organizations effectively implementing BHI.

-Measurement and risk stratification tools enable providers to not only capture insights on patients’ behavioral health, but also stratify patients to identify those most at risk.
-The ability to intervene to help individuals with rising levels of risk before they present to the ED or other high-cost setting results in significantly improved financial outcomes.
-Health systems using a BHI tool with risk stratification capabilities like NeuroFlow have seen a 34% reduction in ED visits – a stat with tangible benefits in a VBC arrangement.
+Patient screening and risk stratification tools enable providers to not only capture insights on patients’ behavioral health, but also stratify patients to identify those most at risk.
+The ability to intervene and proactively identify individuals with rising levels of risk before they present to the ED or other high-cost setting results in significantly improved financial outcomes.
+Health systems using a BHI tool with risk stratification capabilities like NeuroFlow have seen a 34% reduction in ED visits – a stat with tangible benefits in a value-based care arrangement.

 Improved Patient Outcomes